Little Dark Age (song): Resurgence and online usage

 In late 2020, it experienced a resurgence in popularity due to a viral TikTok trend where hundreds of thousands utilized the song.
-A report published in August 2021 by the Institute for Strategic Dialogue found that "Little Dark Age" was "by far the most popular Sound among extremist creators on TikTok" and was central to videos promoting "Hyperborea and a wider trend of esoteric Nazism."
+A report published in August 2021 by the Institute for Strategic Dialogue found that "Little Dark Age" was "by far the most popular Sound among extremist creators on TikTok" and was central to videos promoting "Hyperborea and a wider trend of esoteric Nazism".
 The song has also been used to soundtrack clips of anime, superhero movies, video games, Renaissance art as well as a wide range of social issues, including transgender rights, the Black Lives Matter movement and the Russian invasion of Ukraine.

 In 2024, Alexis Petridis of The Guardian wrote: "Certainly its adoption doesn't say much for your average neo-Nazi's ability to understand English.
 Little Dark Age's lyrics are, fairly obviously, an excoriation of Trump-era America and racist police violence."

-On June 29, 2024, an election campaign advertisement using a slowed-down, unauthorized version of the song was posted to Prime Minister of the United Kingdom Rishi Sunak's Twitter account, promoting the Conservative Party's stance on the British Military.
+On June 29, 2024, an election campaign advertisement using a slowed-down, unauthorized version of the song was posted to then British Prime Minister Rishi Sunak's Twitter account, promoting the Conservative Party's stance on the British Armed Forces.
 The video was also posted to Sunak's account on Facebook, from which it was removed on July 1.
 The band has sent numerous takedown notices sent to Twitter and a cease and desist letter sent to the Tories, but the video has not been removed from the site.
 On July 4 (UK election day), MGMT responded to the Conservative Party's usage of the song in a statement to NME: "How many times do we have to remind you jokers that this song is NOT fair game for your utter garbage?
 Let's all laugh at this dingus.
 Clock's ticking, mate.
 Happy Independence Day".

-On October 25, 2025, MGMT forced ICE to take down a post from October 23 depicting federal agents arresting protestors & using the same slowed-down, unauthorized remix, with the caption: "End of the Dark Age, beginning of the Golden Age."
-A statement from the band on October 24, 2025, read "MGMT is aware of 'Little Dark Age' being featured in a propaganda video by the Department of Homeland Security and has issued a takedown request for the unauthorized use of their music."
+On October 25, 2025, MGMT forced ICE to take down a post from October 23 depicting federal agents arresting protestors and using the same slowed-down, unauthorized remix, with the caption: "End of the Dark Age, beginning of the Golden Age."
+A statement from the band on October 24, 2025, read: "MGMT is aware of 'Little Dark Age' being featured in a propaganda video by the Department of Homeland Security and has issued a takedown request for the unauthorized use of their music."